conventional-commits/conventionalcommits.org/content/next/index.md

 1. A scope MAY be provided after a type.
 A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `fix(parser):`
 1. A description MUST immediately follow the colon and space after the type/scope prefix.
-The description is a short summary of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string._
+The description is a short summary of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string_.
 1. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
 The body MUST begin one blank line after the description.
 1. A commit body is free-form and MAY consist of any number of newline separated paragraphs.
 1. One or more footers MAY be provided one blank line after the body.
 Each footer MUST consist of